zeferinopanyvino/ml-foliar-tree-disease/README.md

 We have a dataset of around 2500 high resolution pictures (for train and another 2400 for tests) of apple leaves that may be either healthy, have rust of scam or a mixture of these diseases.
 ## Getting Started
-The idea of the project was to take a first glance of CNN in classification models. se instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The idea of the project was to take a first glance of CNN in classification models.
+This repo pretends to show what I incursionated on my final project of an Ironhack bootcamp in Data Analytics.
+All the topics were new to me and had to dive on my own to purseu some attempt to participate on a Kaggle competition.
+Basically it´s me trying to get some experience.

 ### Prerequisites